jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 Wait a few second and press `y` when prompt

-### Add packer configs to your source code
+### Add packer configurations to your source code

-At the root of your repo, add these files:
+At the root of your repository, add these files:

 #### **`cloudbuild.yaml`**